TALE'S ELECTED OFFICERS

 Fernando Hernandez (2020-2022)

 Fernando Hernandez is an assistant literacy professor at Texas A&M University-Kingsville.
 His expertise is in the area of literacy, early childhood, and teaching experience at both the university and public schools.
 Prior to becoming an assistant professor at Texas A&M University-Kingsville, Fernando devoted seven years as an elementary school supervisor and 13 years as an early childhood bilingual teacher including a reading specialist.
 Currently, as an assistant professor, he is a member in the following organization: National Association for the Education of Young Children (NAEYC), the National Association for Bilingual Educators (NABE), Rio Grande Valley-TABE, the Texas Association for Bilingual Educators (TABE), the Texas Association for Literacy Educators (TALE), and Texas Association for the Education of Young Children (TXAEYC).
 His research focuses on Spanish literature circles, Hispanic father’s involvement in early literacy development, a balanced literacy approach implementation, and No More Letter of the Week.

 Codi Freeman (2019-2021)

-Codi Fowler-Freeman, Ed.D., is currently an adjunct professor at the University of Houston-Clear Lake.
-She also provides literacy staff development and curriculum development trainings to several districts across the state and also works one-on-one with teachers to improve instruction for student success.
+Codi Fowler-Freeman, Ed.D., currently serves as the Program Director of ELAR/SS in Galena Park ISD.
+She is also an adjunct professor at the University of Houston-Clear Lake teaching preservice teachers in the Department of Education.
 Over the past twenty years, Codi has been a classroom teacher, assistant principal, principal, district literacy specialist, and coordinator of English language arts.
 She was recently awarded the Dean’s Award for Exceptional Graduate Student Research from the Southwest Educational Research Association.

 Pearl Garden (2019-2021)